Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 ## todo

-* how to init the vue components ?
-* do we build a perPage.js file to import by PHP controller ? same for CSS ?
 * what is the difference between the dev-server and the build  (package.json ?) coz i don't understand how to use them ... the first one seems to watch but doesn't write to disk...
+* add quasar (or any other UX library)
-* improve this tutorial with an API Route built with Api platform (without DB)
+* improve this tutorial with an API Route built with Api platform (without DB) and install the vue-generator from api-platform for a crud sample